NadavKtalav11/The-Market/README.md

       * city: The city of the default system manager.
       * address: The address of the default system manager.
       * name: The name of the default system manager.

+    - Details of the default external payment service:

+      * url: The url address of the default external payment service.

+    - Details of the default external supply service:

+      * url: The url address of the default external supply service.